 Revisions to certain existing regulations to permit the import of Iranian-origin carpets and certain foodstuffs.

-However, these are new exceptions to the overall general prohibition on the export, re-export, sale, or supply (directly or indirectly) from the United States or by a U.S. person (wherever located) of goods, services, or technology to Iran.
+The Government of Canada has also recently announced a repeal of certain of its most restrictive economic sanctions against Iran.
+However, following this repeal, the Canadian sanctions that remain will be far more permissive in scope than those that remain in the U.S. Canadian companies must bear in mind that the measures announced by the U.S. above are merely new exceptions to the overall general prohibition on the export, re-export, sale, or supply (directly or indirectly) from the United States or by a U.S. person (wherever located) of goods, services, or technology to Iran.
 Contrary to popular belief, the general prohibition remains in place, and U.S. persons cannot, directly or indirectly, export to Iran absent a specific regulatory exception or authorization from OFAC.
-Additionally, over 200 Iranian and Iranian-related individuals and entities remain on the SDN List, thereby prohibiting U.S. persons and non-U.S. persons from dealing with such parties.
+Additionally, over 200 Iranian and Iranian related individuals and entities remain on the SDN List, thereby prohibiting U.S. persons and non-U.S. persons from dealing with such parties.
 Sanctions also continue to prohibit dealings with certain individuals and entities in Iran found to be supporting terrorism, the proliferation of weapons of mass destruction, or human rights abuses.